rainygirl/s3dir/README.rst

 s3dir
 =====

-s3dir is CLI file manager with S3 and Kubernetes inspired from Pctools, Norton Commander and Mdir.
+s3dir is CLI file manager with S3 and Kubernetes inspired from Pctools, Norton Commander and Mdir <https://www.huffingtonpost.kr/2016/05/19/story_n_10042448.html>.

 s3dir requires Python version 3.9 and above, kubectl CLI tool, and also requires valid AWS or Kubernetes permissions on CLI environment.